FelipeMFO/supernovae-classification/README.md

 These hyperparameters can assume values as probabilistic distribution functions or constant functions.
 After many tests using constants, it was noticed that the best results were obtained using distributions.
 Another factor that led us to make this choice were the examples offered in the PyMC3 library support [38][39].

-  The interpolations performed in order to choose which Kernel would be used are illustrated in Appendix B. The main criteria for this choice were avoiding constant interpolations and searching for overfitting.
+  The interpolations performed in order to choose which Kernel would be used are illustrated in https://github.com/FelipeMFO/supernovae-classification/blob/master/src_and_notebooks/processing/GP_evaluation.ipynb.
+The main criteria for this choice were avoiding constant interpolations and searching for overfitting.
 As a result, two of the best Kernels were Matern 3/2 and Matern 5/2; which is a conclusion aligned with the theory exposed in Chapter 4 section 2 of RASMUSSEN and WILLIAMS [17].

 ## 6.4.
 Other observations
   Before getting in the results of the interpolations, two important observations are made.
 The first one is the solution to the problem of possible negative values.
 Although such an approach has not been adopted in this work due to the attempt of making the code have the lowest computational cost as possible, for future works in which we may wish to interpolate with negative values, using a non-negative mean function would solve this problem [40].